MID WALES LEAGUE

 4.4 No club shall be allowed to scratch from any round unless notice has been given to the Secretary of the League before the draw is made for the round in question.

-4.5 In the event of any club failing to play a Cup Match when ordered to do so, they may be adjudged to have lost the match, and dealt with by the League Executive Committee for misconduct
+4.5 In the event of any club failing to play a Cup Match when ordered to do so, they will be adjudged to have lost the match, and dealt with by the League Executive Committee for misconduct and fined a sum of £150 plus any appropriate match costs incurred by their opponents where applicable..

 4.6 Fines for late starts shall be similar to those for league matches